-Go Fund Me A platform for collectives, individuals and organizations, Go Fund Me allows you keep all your funds, even if you do not reach your goal.
+Go Fund Me A platform for collectives, individuals and organizations, Go Fund Me allows you to keep all your funds, even if you don't reach your goal.

 Kickstarter An American platform based out of NYC, focused on bringing creative projects to life.
-Reason to go this route is simply to get a broader traction (from other networks/genres/parts of the world).
+The reason to go with Kickstarter is simply to get broader traction from other networks/genres/parts of the world.

-Indiegogo Based out of California, this platform prides itself in having a global reach with a focus on good ideas and entrepreneurial, grassroots projects.
+Indiegogo Based out of California, this platform prides itself on having a global reach with a focus on good ideas and entrepreneurial, grassroots projects.

-Some platforms are set up as “All or Nothing’ (Kickstarter for instance is one).
+Some platforms are set up as “All or Nothing’ (Kickstarter, for instance).
 Although not the choice most organizers go for, ‘All or Nothing’ campaigns are SIGNIFICANTLY more successful than ‘Keep What You Raise’.
 It creates an urgency and notion that you need the funds in order for your show to survive.

 - 9 Tips for Soliciting Donations from Family and Friends by Fractured Atlas guides readers through how to get into the fundraising state of mind.

 - ncfacanada.org answers some of the more nitty-gritty questions on crowdfunding, especially when it comes to audience investment and shareholding.
 Dive into it on their FAQ page.

 “Who gives a crap?” crowdfunding campaign.

 A Name for A Name - PARADIGM productions - The Empire campaign